10.4 Memory Encoding, Rehearsal, and Recall Method

 Key Takeaways

-• A useful memory method has three stages: encode, rehearse, and recall.
+• A reliable memory method has three stages: encode (categorize), rehearse (link relationships), and recall (answer from stored facts only).

-Memory questions can feel unfair when candidates try to remember a whole scene as one picture.
-A better method is to process details in stages.
-First encode the detail into a category.
-Then rehearse the relationship among details.
-Then recall the facts without adding guesses.
+Memory items feel unfair when a candidate tries to hold a whole scene as one snapshot.
+A far more reliable approach processes the scene in three stages: encode the detail into a category, rehearse the relationships among details, then recall the facts without adding guesses.

 StageWhat to doExample memory phrase

-RehearseRepeat sequence or contrastExchange before count, report after count
+RehearseRepeat the sequence or contrastExchange before count, report after count

 RecallAnswer from stored facts onlyThe blue jacket was at the door